sseno/VIPER-Movies/README.md

 - https://medium.com/cr8resume/viper-architecture-for-ios-project-with-simple-demo-example-7a07321dbd29

 In this simple project, display a list of genres at the first page.
 When tapping one of genre, display a list of movies based on genre.
-After that, when tapping movie, navigate to the movie detail and show content movie detail including user reviews.
+After that, when tapping movie, navigate to the movie detail and show content movie detail including video trailer and user reviews.

 Thanks!